GluuFederation/docs-ce-prod/docs/source/reference/cache-provider-prop.md

 The following cache providers are now supported and can be selected via the cacheProviderType combo box field (see screenshot below):

-[In Memory](#in-memory-configuration) - recommended for small deployments only
+- [In Memory](#in-memory-configuration): recommended for small deployments only

-[Memcached](#memcached-configuration) - recommended for single cache server deployment
+- [Memcached](#memcached-configuration): recommended for single cache server deployment

-[Redis](#redis-configuration) - recommended for cluster deployments
+- [Redis](#redis-configuration): recommended for cluster deployments

-[Native Persistence](#native-persistence-configuration) - recommended to avoid additional components installation.
+- [Native Persistence](#native-persistence-configuration): recommended to avoid additional components installation.
 All cache entries are saved in persistence layers.

 ## Cache Provider Properties
 ![image](../img/reference/config-cacheprovider.png)